 Allan Adam in Fort McMurray (March 2020), D’Andre Campbell in Peel Region (April 2020), Regis Korchinski-Paquet in Toronto (May 2020), Chantel Moore in Edmundston (June 2020), Rodney Levi in Miramichi (June 2020), Ejaz Chaudhry in Mississauga (June 2020), and Evan Penner in Saskatoon (July 2020).

-Since January 2020, thirty people in Canada have died as a result of excessive force used by police.
+Thirty people in Canada have died as a result of excessive force used by police since January, 2020.
 The CBC’s Deadly Force database confirms that Black and Indigenous people continue to be over-represented among police fatalities.
 The data also determines that mental health and substance abuse issues were present in the majority of cases.

 Systemic racism encompasses far more than policing, and is found in child welfare, housing, schools, criminal justice, education, and many other places.